 In 1970 at 18 years old, intrigued by the books of Carlos Castaneda , I set out an overland trip to Ixtlan as a tourist in search of Don Juan.
 Enroute, I met a Huichol school teacher, who gave me the name of his family village – a 5 day walk away.
 Early the next morning, with the sun blazing down on me in the Sierra Madre Mountains in Central Mexico, I set out on a narrow deer trail leading toward the village.
-My night’s lodging quickly disappeared form view, my feet tracing deer foot prints up the steep path.
+My night’s lodging quickly disappeared from view, my feet tracing deer footprints up the steep path.

-The oak and brazil trees and the thick under bush soon closed in behind me, no human habitation in sight as I hurried along.
+The oak and brazil trees and the thick underbrush soon closed in behind me, no human habitation in sight as I hurried along.
 After a 3 day trek, I found myself hopelessly lost.
 I had drank my last sip of water and tried to calm the panic rising inside of me.
 Pressing on in hope of finding the village, dehydration and sun exposure overtook me.
 The trees around me began spinning.
 I collapsed, sinking into unconsciousness, miles from my start.

 As I lay dying on the parched earth, I dreamt of circles full of light spinning in front of me.
-Visions of deer and an old Indian man appeared.
+Visions of deer and an old native man appeared.
 Suddenly, cold water hit my face.
 Startled into consciousness my beautiful dreams and visions faded.
-Slowly opening my eyes, above me loomed the dark faces of three Indians.
+Slowly opening my eyes, above me loomed the dark faces of three natives.
 They told me in Spanish of an old shaman in their Huichol village who had dreamt I was dying at this spot and sent them to save me.

-I became Don Jose’s apprentice, eventually completing a 12 year apprenticeship and being adopted as his grandson.
+I became Don José’s apprentice, eventually completing a 12-year apprenticeship and being adopted as his grandson.
 Over these amazing years, he trained me in the mysteries of the world of Huichol shamanism.